PeitongHua-nyu/bootcamp_Peitong_Hua/homework/homework05/README.md

 ## Data Storage

-Using environment-driven paths for data storage.
+Using environment-driven paths for data storage in this homework.

 - `data/raw/` stores raw data in CSV format.
 - `data/processed/` stores processed data in Parquet format.